andrewintw/rpi-video-sync-looper/README.md

 1. Burn the pre-installed RPi-Video-Sync-Looper Raspbian image to multiple SD cards.
 2. Insert the SD cards into a USB card reader and read them on your computer.
-3. Using a text editor, modify the RPi-Video-Sync-Looper configuration file inside the SD cards to determine the role it will play in synchronized playback (this will be explained later).
+3. Using a text editor, modify the RPi-Video-Sync-Looper configuration file on the SD cards to determine the role it will play in synchronized playback (this will be explained later).
-4. Insert the SD cards and a USB flash drive containing a video file into the Raspberry Pi.
+4. Insert the SD cards and a USB flash drive with a video file into the Raspberry Pi.
 5. Once you have configured the network environment and connected the display and audio cables, simply power on the Raspberry Pi, and it will run a synchronized playback system.

-**You DO NOT NEED to have any Linux operating knowledge.**。
+**No Linux operating knowledge is required.**。

 ## Key Features